-- 23. (1) Every planning authority must as soon as reasonably possible after the commencement of this Act, but by a date to be determined by the MECS in consultation with the Minister, prepare for its area a current public transport record, which must become part of its public transport plan and constitutes the basis for the development of operating licences strategies, rationalisation plans, public transport plans and integrated transport plans. - (2) The current public transport record must be prepared in accordance with the document titled "Requirements and Format for the Preparation of Current Public 25 Transport Records by Core Cities" as published in the Government Gazette on 22 May 1998 under General Notice No. 847 of 1998, or any subsequent amendments thereof published in the Government Gazette and agreed to by the MECS. - (3) That public transport record must take into account the changes necessary in the context, except where that document is in conflict with this Act, and showing- - (a) all of the scheduled and unscheduled services that are operated in the area of the planning authority, and taking into account such services to and from the areas of neighboring planning authorities: - (b) all the facilities and infrastructure in place and utilised in the area concerned for the purposes of or in connection with the public transport services 35 mentioned in paragraph (a), as well as the facilities and infrastructure being developed for those purposes or in that connection within the area concerned. - (4) The MEC may prescribe the content of current public transport records in addition to the content prescribed in the document referred to in subsection (2). - (5) The current public transport records must be submitted to the MEC by the planning authorities not later than the date determined for that purpose by the MECS in consultation with the Minister and made known by the MEC by notice in the Provincial Gazette - (6) The current public transport record must be updated annually, and in updating it, planning authorities must record changes in the supply of public transport services with 4 regard to their respective areas, including the granting and issuing of operating licences and the amendment, transfer, suspension, lapsing, withdrawal and cancellation of operating licences or permits by the board.
+- 23. (1) Every planning authority must as soon as reasonably possible after the commencement of this Act, but by a date to be determined by the MECS in consultation with the Minister, prepare for its area a current public transport record, which must 20 become part of its public transport plan and constitutes the basis for the development of operating licences strategies, rationalisation plans, public transport plans and integrated transport plans. - (2) The current public transport record must be prepared in accordance with the document titled "Requirements and Format for the Preparation of Current Public 25 Transport Records by Core Cities" as published in the (Government Gazette on 22 May 1998 under General Notice No. 847 of 1998, or any subsequent amendments thereof published in the Government Gazette and agreed to by he MECs. - (3) That public transport record must take into account the changes necessary in the context, except where that document is in conflict with this Act, and showing- - (a) all of the scheduled and unscheduled services that are operated in the area of the planning authority, and taking into accoun. such services to and from the areas of neighboring planning authorities: - (b) all the facilities and infrastructure in place and utilised in the area concerned for the purposes of or in connection with the public transport services 35 mentioned in paragraph (a), as well as the facilities and infrastructure being developed for those purposes or in that connection within the area concerned. - (4) The MEC may prescribe the content of current pub ic transport records in addition to the content prescribed in the document referred to in subsection (2). - (5) The current public transport records must be s ibmitted to the MEC by the 40 planning authorities not later than the date determined fcr that purpose by the MECS in consultation with the Minister and made known by the NEC by notice in the Provincial Gazette. - (6) The current public transport record must be update d annually, and in updating it, planning authorities must record changes in the supply o.' public transport services with 45 regard to their respective areas, including the granting an 1 issuing of operating licences and the amendment, transfer, suspension, lapsing, wi hdrawal and cancellation of operating licences or permits by the board.